kuanb/kuanb.github.io/about.md

 * [Weather+](http://kuanbutts.com/dataCanvas/): A submission to the Data Canvas worldwide live sensing contest held in early 2015, for which my submission received a "Maker Award."
 More information can be found on the submission's [splash page](http://kuanbutts.com/dataCanvas/).

 ###### More Links

-* [Github](https://github.com/kuanb): Here's where all of my coding work is held - to see all my work be sure to check out the organizations I am a part of, much of the work I perform is hosted on those organizations.

 * [Urban Planning Portfolio](http://cargocollective.com/kuanbutts): Looking for some deep cuts?
 Here is my old architecture and planning work, including links to my undergraduate and early professional work portfolios.
 * [Urban Planning Blog](http://cargocollective.com/kuanbutts): In the spirit of deep cuts, here is an old collection of writing that I produced on planning.
 All stream of consciousness, mostly, for this blog.